 4. Performance History.
-The average annual total returns for the 1, 5, 10 year and/or since inception periods ended December 31, 2014 for the Replacement Portfolio and the Replaced Portfolio are set out in the tables below.
+The average annual total returns for the 1, 5, 10 year and/or since inception periods ended December 31, 2015 for the Replacement Portfolio and the Replaced Portfolio are set out in the tables below.
 Where there is not yet a 10-year record, since-inception performance is provided.
-The performance for the Replacement Portfolio is substantially better than that of the Replaced Portfolio for both the one- and five-year periods.
-The significantly better recent track record of the Replacement Portfolio leads the Insurers to believe that Contract Owners would be better served going forward with the Replacement Portfolio as an Investment Option.
+The Replacement Portfolio outperformed the Replaced Portfolio over the five-year period, and the performance of the Replacement Portfolio over the one-year period.
+Although the Replaced Portfolio outperformed the Replacement Portfolio over the ten-year period, the Replacement Portfolio performed comparably to its benchmark index over that period.
+The Applicants considered the performance history of the Replacement Portfolio and the Replaced Portfolio and determined that no Contract Owner would be materially adversely affected as a result of the proposed Substitution.

-Average Annual Total Returns for the Periods ended December 31, 2014

-Portfolio 1 Year 5 Years 10 Years Since Inception (Inception Date) Replaced Portfolio : PIMCO Total Return Portfolio (Admin Class) 4.28% 4.65% 5.66% n/a Replacement Portfolio : BlackRock Total Return V.I.
-Portfolio (Class I) 6.66% 5.84% 4.71% n/a

-Average Annual Total Returns for the Periods ended December 31, 2014
+Average Annual Total Returns for the Periods ended December 31, 2015

-Portfolio 1 Year 5 Years 10 Years Since Inception (Inception Date) Replaced Portfolio: 4.17% 4.54% n/a 5.96% (2/28/2006) PIMCO Total Return (Advisor Class) Replacement Portfolio: replacement i or trono.
-6.66% 5.84% 4.71% n/a BlackRock Total Return V.I.
+Portfolio 1 Year 5 Years 10 Years Since Inception (Inception Date) 3 Replaced Portfolio: 0.45% 3.12% 5.45% n/a PIMCO Total Return Portfolio (Admin Class) Replacement Portfolio: 0.26% 3.95% 4.08% n/a BlackRock Total Return V.I.
 Portfolio (Class I)

+Average Annual Total Returns for the Periods ended December 31, 2015

+Portfolio 1 Year 5 Years 10 Years Since Inception (Inception Date) Replaced Portfolio : PIMCO Total Return (Advisor Class) 0.35% 3.02% n/a 5.37% (2/28/2006) Replacement Portfolio: BlackRock Total Return VI, Portfolio (Class I) 0.26% 3.95% 4.08% n/a